-In The Cart
+In the Cart

-Viewing Orders in the My Account Page
+Viewing Orders on the My Account Page

-When clicking on a sub-order, the customer will see the suborder details, with links to the vendor store page and the main order.
+When clicking on a sub-order, the customer will see the sub-order details, with links to the vendor store page and the main order.

 In the Vendor Dashboard